Teenage Mutant Ninja Turtles: Tactical Takedown

 3 angles from the Don’t Laugh minigame.
 The premise was a birthday clown turned killer.

 3 angles from the Fearleader minigame.
 I gave the premise for this killer!
-The original idea was “But I’m a Cheerleader but the lead fights back,” final direction was evil cheerleader to give her the fun horned headband.
+The original idea was “But I’m a Cheerleader but the lead is out for blood,” final direction was evil cheerleader to give her the fun horned headband.

 A Monster’s Expedition